francoiducat/spring-academy/README.md

 # @DirtiesContext

 - forces Spring to start with a clean slate, as if those other tests hadn't been run.
+- add this annotation to all tests which change the data.
+If not, then these tests could affect the result of other tests

+# Spring Web

+- @RestController @RequestMapping("/cashcards")
+    - @PostMapping, @PutMapping("/{id}"), @GetMapping("/{id}") @DeleteMapping"/{id}"

-# ResponseEntity
+## ResponseEntity

-ResponseEntity.created(uriOfCashCard).build();
-=> return the uri in the Header Location
-Spring Web (or http) provides the .created()
+- Spring Web (or http) provides the .created()
-Spring Data's CrudRepository provides methods that support creating, reading, updating, and deleting data from a data store. cashCardRepository.save returns the saved object with a unique id provided by the database.
+    - ResponseEntity.created(uriOfCashCard).build(); => returns the uri in the Header Location
-We were able to add UriComponentsBuilder ucb as a method argument to this POST handler method and it was automatically passed in.
-How so?
-It was injected from our now-familiar friend, Spring's IoC Container.
+- UriComponentsBuilder ucb: method argument to POST handler method automatically passed in (injected from our friend, Spring's IoC Container.)
+- restTemplate
+    - withBasicAuth(user, pwd)
+    - getForEntity(url, responseType) => returns ResponsEntity
+    - postForEntity(url, request, responseType) => returns ResponsEntity
+    - putForEntity() DOES NOT EXIST!
+    - exchange(url, method, request, responseType) => returns ResponsEntity
+    - delete => returns void

+# Spring Data

 ## PagingAndSortingRepository

 - comes from Spring Data Pagination API
     - Provides `PageRequest` and `Sort` classes for pagination
 - implements CrudRepository
+- Spring Data's CrudRepository provides methods that support creating, reading, updating, and deleting data from a data store. cashCardRepository.save returns the saved object with a unique id provided by the database.

 ```java
 Page<CashCard> page2 = cashCardRepository.findAll(